Best Life Insurance Companies

 Term life insurance will insure you for a specified number of years (often ranging from 10 to 30 years), after which no payout is issued if you do not die during the term.

-Premiums are often higher on longer policy terms and for older people or those with major health conditions.
+Premiums are often higher on longer policy terms and for older people or those with significant health conditions.

-This type of insurance is ideal for younger people who are working on building financial assets.
+This type of insurance is ideal for younger people working on building financial assets.

 Permanent life insurance

-Permanent life insurance represents policies that remain active as long as you are paying your premiums.
+Permanent life insurance represents policies that remain active as long as you pay your premiums.

-It has a cash value component that can be cashed out if you’d like to terminate the police.
+It has a cash value component that can be cashed out if you want to terminate the police.

-There are several types of permanent life insurance that have unique features to them
+By comparison, permanent life insurance costs more than term life insurance.
+Several types of permanent life insurance have unique features to them.

 Here are the most common types of permanent life insurance: